 The credit analysis of projects that are presented on October is performed in-house.
-We collect quantitative and qualitative information necessary to assess the risk of a project and decide an interest rate.
+We gather quantitative and qualitative information necessary to assess the risk of a project and determine an interest rate.
 We have 2 types of credit analyses.

-Standard projects are analysed using a combination of manual and automatic credit analysis.
-Our financial analysts are in charge of collecting analysing quantitative and qualitative data.
-For example, they get information from annual reports and insert it in our scoring model.
-They would fill the scoring model, automatically or manually, with a lot more information about a company's financial results, market outlook and management team.
-The scoring model generates a credit score and an interest rate that would be offered.
+Standard projects undergo a combination of manual and automatic credit analysis.
+Our financial analysts are in charge of collecting and analysing both quantitative and qualitative data.
+For example, they gather information from annual reports and input it into our scoring model.
+Such model is then filled, either automatically or manually, with much more information about a company's financial results, market outlook and management team.
+This generates a credit score and an interest rate that would be offered.

-You can find more information about our standard credit analysis in our dedicated tutorial:
+You may find more information about our standard credit analysis in our dedicated tutorial:

-Instant projects are analysed using fully automatic credit analysis, using 2 different automatic loan assessment models, called Magpie and Kea.
+Instant projects undergo fully automatic credit analysis using two different loan assessment models: Financial X-Ray and Transaction X-Ray.
 Both models use machine learning algorithms to assess the borrower's probability of default.
 The main difference between these automatic loan assessment models is the data used to score the project:

-Magpie relies on financial and behaviour information and compares it to a large amount of data gathered by October across our 5 countries.
+Financial X-Ray relies on financial and behavioural information and compares it to a large amount of data gathered by October across our five countries.

-Kea analysed the borrower's bank transactions over the last 12 months and checks for payment regularity and consistency.
+Transaction X-Ray analyses the borrower's bank transactions over the last 12 months, checking for payment regularity and consistency.

-Both Magpie and Kea scoring returns a probability of default which is then converted into a credit score using the October scale (from A+ to C-).
+Both Financial X-Ray and Transaction X-Ray scorings provide a probability of default, which is then converted into a credit score using the October scale (ranging from A+ to C-).

-You can find more information on the credit analysis of instant projects in our dedicated tutorial:
+You may find more information on the credit analysis of Instant projects in our dedicated tutorial: